bradleywjenks/wq_dynamics/README.md

 # wq_dynamics
-Repository for data and code associated with the paper "Investigating water quality dynamics in adaptive distribution networks with dynamic topology," submitted to the Journal of Hydroinformatics.
+Repository for data and code associated with the paper "Investigating water quality dynamics in distribution networks with dynamically adaptive connectivity," submitted to the Journal of Hydroinformatics.